 The RFS program is a national policy that requires a certain volume of renewable fuel to replace or reduce the quantity of petroleum-based transportation fuel.
 Obligated parties under the RFS program are refiners or importers of gasoline or diesel fuel.
-Compliance is achieved by blending renewable fuels into transportation fuel or by obtaining credits, called Renewable Identification Numbers ("RINs") to meet an EPA-specified Renewable Volume Obligation ("RVO").
-The RVOs set in November 2017 for calendar year 2018 were similar to those for 2017.
+Compliance is achieved by blending renewable fuels into transportation fuels or by obtaining credits, called Renewable Identification Numbers ("RINs") to meet an EPA-specified Renewable Volume Obligation ("RVO").
+The RVOs set in November 2018 for calendar year 2019 were substantially higher for cellulosic biofuel (418 million gallons compared to 288 million gallons) and were similar or somewhat higher for other renewable categories.
 It is possible that advocacy groups will challenge the RVOs with the goal of forcing the EPA to establish more stringent RVOs.

-The U.S. EPA calculates and establishes RVOs every year through rulemaking.
+The EPA calculates and establishes RVOs every year through rulemaking.
 The standards are converted into a percentage, and obligated parties must demonstrate compliance annually.